ialacol/text-inference-batcher/README.md

   - [OpenLLM](https://github.com/bentoml/OpenLLM)
   - [llama-api-server](https://github.com/iaalm/llama-api-server)
   - [simpleAI](https://github.com/lhenault/simpleAI)
-- Automatically discover and index all available models from the downstream servers, route the request to the destination.
-Try many models at the same time!
+- Automatically discovers and indexes all available models from downstream servers, routing requests to the appropriate destination.
+Trying multiple models simultaneously with a single endpoint!
-- Transparent, only optimize throughput, forward the requests _untouched_, no ghosts in the middle to debug.
+- Transparent operation, optimizing only for throughput without modifying or altering requests.
+No intermediate components to debug.
-- Edge first, works on Node.js, Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Lagon, and AWS Lambda.
+- Edge-first design, compatible with Node.js, Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Lagon, and AWS Lambda.
-- Lightweight and minimist the only dependencies are [hono](https://github.com/honojs/hono) and [openai-edge](https://github.com/dan-kwiat/openai-edge)
+- Lightweight with minimal dependencies, including [hono](https://github.com/honojs/hono) and [openai-edge](https://github.com/dan-kwiat/openai-edge).
-- Streaming first, great UX!
+- Designed with streaming in mind, providing a great user experience.

 ## Rationale

-**Continuously batching** is a simple yet powerful to improve the throughput of text inference endpoints  ([ref](https://github.com/huggingface/text-generation-inference/tree/main/router#continuous-batching)).
-Improving "throughput", in essence, is to max the number of clients serving at the same time.
-"Batching" is to queue the incoming requests, and to distribute the requests to a group of inference servers when they are available.
+**Continuous batching** is a simple yet powerful technique to improve the throughput of text inference endpoints ([ref](https://github.com/huggingface/text-generation-inference/tree/main/router#continuous-batching)).
+Maximizing "throughput" essentially means serving the maximum number of clients simultaneously.
+Batching involves queuing incoming requests and distributing them to a group of inference servers when they become available.

-There are existing projects implement the batching for inference, including [Triton](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/examples/jetson/concurrency_and_dynamic_batching/README.html), huggingface's [text-generation-inference](https://github.com/huggingface/text-generation-inference/tree/main/router) and vllm's [AsyncLLMEngine](https://github.com/vllm-project/vllm/blob/main/vllm/engine/async_llm_engine.py#L17C7-L17C21).
-However, they is no language agnostic solution.
+While there are existing projects that implement batching for inference, such as [Triton](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/examples/jetson/concurrency_and_dynamic_batching/README.html), huggingface's [text-generation-inference](https://github.com/huggingface/text-generation-inference/tree/main/router), and vllm's [AsyncLLMEngine](https://github.com/vllm-project/vllm/blob/main/vllm/engine/async_llm_engine.py#L17C7-L17C21), there is currently no language-agnostic solution available.

-`text-inference-batcher` aims to make batching more accessable and language agnostic by using the generic Web standard, the HTTP interface. `text-inference-batcher` bries the simple yet powerful batching algorithms to any inference servers with OpenAI Compatible API.
-The inference server, that does the heavy works, can be written in any language on any infrastructure, as long as the inference server exposes OpenAI compatible endpoints to `text-inference-batcher` .
+`text-inference-batcher` aims to make batching more accessible and language-agnostic by leveraging the generic web standard, the HTTP interface.
+It brings simple yet powerful batching algorithms to any inference servers with an OpenAI Compatible API.
+The inference server, which handles the heavy lifting, can be written in any language and deployed on any infrastructure, as long as it exposes OpenAI-compatible endpoints to `text-inference-batcher`.

-In additional to high throughput, being a router and a load balancer that is in front of all the inference servers, `text-inference-batcher` add addition features including:
+In addition to high throughput, as a router and load balancer in front of all the inference servers, `text-inference-batcher` offers additional features, including:

-- Automatically routing to inference servers with the model aviable, test many models at the same time!
+- Automatic routing to inference servers with available models, allowing for testing of multiple models simultaneously.
-- Metrics of latency of the follow inference servers.
+- Metrics for measuring the latency of inference servers.

-`text-inference-batcher` itself is written in TypeScript with edge-first in mind, it can be deployed on Node.js, Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Lagon, and AWS Lambda.
+`text-inference-batcher` itself is written in TypeScript with an edge-first design.
+It can be deployed on Node.js, Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Lagon, and AWS Lambda.

 ## Batching Algorithm

-In short, `text-inference-batcher` is async by default, it finds the free and healthy inference server to process the requests or send the request to queue when all inference servers are busy.
+In short, `text-inference-batcher` is asynchronous by default.
+It finds a free and healthy inference server to process requests or queues the request when all inference servers are busy.
 The queue is consumed when a free inference server becomes available.

-- If all downstream inference servers are healthy and no work in hand, then use "least connection", that is to send the request that has least request processed.
+- If all downstream inference servers are healthy and no work is in progress, the algorithm uses "least connection" to send the request with the least number of requests processed.
-- Inference is normally a heavy task for a inference server, we assume one inference server can only process a request at a time (configurable by environmental variable and by inference server configuration file), if a inference server starts processing a request, the inference server will be marked as busy immediately.
-The batcher would select the next available inference server  (using again "least connection") or queue the incoming request to wait for the busy inference server to finnish processing a request.
+- Inference is typically a resource-intensive task for an inference server.
+We assume that one inference server can only process one request at a time (configurable through environmental variables and inference server configuration).
+When an inference server starts processing a request, it is immediately marked as busy.
+The batcher then selects the next available inference server using "least connection" or queues the incoming request to wait for the busy inference server to finish processing.
-- When a inference server returns a response, or the steaming stopped, the inference server will be marked as available immediately.
+- When an inference server returns a response or the streaming stops, it is marked as available immediately.
-- An unhealthy inference server is defined as
+- An unhealthy inference server is defined as:
-  - The inference server is returning 503 when query the endpoint `GET /models`, this interprets as the all the models are unavailable at the give inference server.
+  - The inference server returns a 503 status code when querying the endpoint `GET /models`, indicating that all the models are unavailable on that inference server.
-  - A inference server returns 5xx status code when requests sent to any other endpoints then  `GET /models`, for example if a request sent to a inference server’s `POST /completion` and the serve returns 500, the downstream will be marked as unhealthy immediately and wait for the next round of healthy checks by the bacther.
+  - The inference server returns a 5xx status code for requests sent to any other endpoint than `GET /models`.
+For example, if a request is sent to a inference server's `POST /completion` and the server returns a 500 status code, the downstream will be marked as unhealthy immediately and wait for the next round of health checks by the batcher.
-- How batcher behaves with an unhealthy downstream:
+- How the batcher behaves with an unhealthy downstream:
-  - The batcher will continuously check the healthiness of all inference servers (no matter it’s healthy of unhealthy) in a 10 seconds (default but configurable by environmental variable) interval.
+  - The batcher continuously checks the healthiness of all inference servers (regardless of their health status) at a 10
-  - The batcher will not send a request to an unhealthy inference server but queuing the request until the inference server become heathy or exceed the 3 mins (defaults by configurable by environmental variable) timeout.